 What Is the Safest Cookware to Use?

-I was shocked when I discover that Teflon and other non-stick cooking surfaces could contain a toxin that is transferable not only through the surface of the pan itself but also through the air that permeates out from the cooking process.
+Finding the safest cookware is not quite as simple as it might first appear to be.
+I was shocked when I discovered that Teflon and other non-stick cooking surfaces could contain a toxin that is transferable not only through the surface of the pan itself, but also through the air that permeates out from the cooking process.

 I chucked my non-stick pans the same day that I learned exactly how harmful they are.
 This knowledge frightened me more than a little, and I decided to investigate healthier cookware alternatives.